profparedes/sudocolor/README.md

-# SudoColor 🎨
+# SudoCor 🎨

 A unique and colorful Sudoku game built with React and TypeScript, featuring a beautiful dark theme and an innovative color-based gameplay mode.

 ## ✨ Features

 ### 🎮 Game Modes
-- **SudoColor Mode**: Play Sudoku using 9 beautiful colors instead of numbers
+- **SudoCor Mode**: Play Sudoku using 9 beautiful colors instead of numbers
 - **Traditional Mode**: Classic Sudoku with numbers 1-9
 - **Seamless Switching**: Toggle between modes at any time